-There is no universal definition of the term “Capital Employed”.
-However, the general intuition is that it is the investment made in a business for earning profits.
-In one sense, it reflects the total funds put to use (i.e. “employed”) for running the show.
-In other words, it is the value of assets that provide the business its ability to earn revenues.
-More technically, it is the amount of capital utilized for acquisition of Profits or Assets.
+There is no universal definition of the term capital employed.
+However, the general intuition is that it is the investment in a business for earning profits.
+In one sense, it reflects the total funds put to use (i.e., employed) for running the show.
+In other words, it is the value of assets that provide the business with its ability to earn revenues.
+More technically, it is the amount of capital we use to acquire profits or assets.

 Different accountants compute it differently.
-Capital Employed can be computed using either the asset side or the liabilities side of the balance sheet.
-Both the approaches are illustrated with the help of an example.
+Capital employed can be computed using either the asset side or the liabilities side of the balance sheet.
+To get a better understanding, let us see the examples below :

 In this method, we include:

 - All the fixed assets are at their net values after accounting for depreciation.
 In an inflationary scenario, the replacement cost of these assets should be used as it reflects their current market value better.

 - All current assets viz. sundry debtors, cash, bank, bills receivable, stock, etc.

 Importantly, it considers business assets only.
 That means although we do take into account intangible assets like goodwill, patents, and trademarks, we do not take fictitious assets into account.